-ITEM DESCRIPTION AMOUNT A Clause 19 Insurance Permitted deductible limits: clause 19.1 is 100% of the total contract sum Contractors All risk: • Insurance required for the works-Insurance required for goods- • Insurance required for liability for breach of professional duty • Insurance required against liability for fitness for purpose(if any is required) • Insurance required for injury to employees clause 19.1 Kenya Shillings Five Million (Kshs.
-5,000,000.00) per occurrence with unlimited occurrences.
-Minimum amount for insurance of the employers risks clause 19.1 Kenya Shillings Five (Kshs.
+Item Description Amount A Clause 19 Insurance Permitted deductible limits: clause 19.1 is 100% of the total contract sum Contractors All risk: • Insurance required for the works-Insurance required for goods- Insurance required for liability for breach of professional duty • Insurance required against liability for fitness for purpose(if any is required) • Insurance required for injury to employees clause 19.1 Kenya Shillings Five Million (Kshs.
+5,000,000.00) per occurrence with unlimited occurrences. • Minimum amount for insurance of the employers risks clause 19.1 Kenya Shillings Five (Kshs.
 5,000,000.00) per occurrence with unlimited occurrences. В Clause 20 Employer's and Construction's Claims С Clause 21 Disputes and Arbitration Time for appointment of dispute avoidance/adjudication board (DAAB) clause 21.1 An Ad hoc board to be constituted as when required within 5no.
-Days after notice by either party The DAAB shall comprise clause 21.1 one member List of proposed members of DAAB clause 21.1 Both Parties to propose as at when necessary. -proposed by employer -proposed by contractor Appointing entity (official) for DAAB members clause 21.2 shall be: 1.
+Days after notice by either party The DAAB shall comprise clause 21.1 one member List of proposed members of clause 21.1 DAAB -proposed by employer -proposed by contractor Both Parties to agree on the list of possible members to be appointed to DAAB at the time of signing the contract.
+Appointing entity (official) for DAAB members clause 21.2 shall be : 1.
 Chartered Institute of Arbitrators 2.
 Architectural Association of Kenya 3.
 Institute of Quantity Surveyors of Kenya 4.
 Institution of Engineers of Kenya 5.
-Association of Consulting Engineers of Kenya On the request of the applying party.
-The entity written to first by the aggrieved party shall take precedence Clause 21.6 Delete "The rules of the International Chamber of Commerce and replace with U "The current rules of The Chattered Institute of Arbitrators Kenya Branch".
+Association of Consulting Engineers of Kenya The appointed members of the DAAB or Arbitrator as the case may be shall meet the following qualifications and experience: - Registered Consulting Engineer of 15+ years of experience Registered Architect of 15+ years of experience Registered Quantity Surveyor of 15+ years of experience On the request of the applying party.
+The entity written to first by the aggrieved party shall take precedence over all other institutions and no further reference shall be made to the other entities by either party including for any subsequent disputes on this contract.
+Clause 21.6 Delete "The rules of the International Chamber of Commerce and replace with "The current rules of The Chattered Institute of Arbitrators Kenya Branch".
 Carried to Collection Kshs